jav-ed/phd_Thesis_Writing/2_Wr/3_Additional/1_Glossary.typ

     // ----------------------------- keys start ----------------------------- //
     (
-      key: "fem",
-      short: "FEM",

-      // if long form is added, then it will appear as short (long) when the acronoym appears the first time
-      long: "Finite Element Method",
-      desc: "TBD",
-    ),
-    (
       key: "swith",
       short: "SWITH",
       long: [
         #text(weight: "bold")[W]ing-#text(weight: "bold")[S]tructure-#text(weight: "bold")[I]ntegrated high-pressure #text(weight: "bold")[H]ydrogen #text(weight: "bold")[T]anks],
       desc: "pronounced sweets",
     ),
+    (
+      key: "lie",
+      short: "LIE",

+      // if long form is added, then it will appear as short (long) when the acronoym appears the first time
+      long: [#text(weight: "bold")[L]oad #text(weight: "bold")[I]ntroduction #text(weight: "bold")[E]lement],
+      desc: "A structural component designed to distribute or transfer forces from one part of a structure to another.
+In aerospace engineering, these elements can be used to surround the profile of a local section of the span.
+The physical surrounding object can then transfer loads to the local surrounded area, helping manage stresses and maintain structural integrity.
+They can take various forms depending on their specific function and location.
+Load introduction elements are also known as load transfer elements, load-bearing elements, force distribution components, or stress transfer devices.
+These components are essential in engineering design, particularly in complex structures where managing and distributing forces is critical for performance and safety", ),
     (
       key: "fea",